 When two or more parts of the same mineral lattice become intergrown, the phenomenon is referred to as "twinning."
 Parts of a twinned crystal may penetrate into another part; such cases are referred to as "penetration twinning" (as in staurolite, an important metamorphic mineral).
 The crystal lattices of one part of a twin can be parallel to the lattice of the other part.
 Or lattice parts can be rotated through 180° with respect to the lattice of the other part.
 Such parallel twinning can result in twin zones or polysynthetic twin planes that may be visible as planar patterns on the external surfaces of the crystal (crystal faces or cleavage planes).
-Parallel-type internal twinning is diagnostic of the plagioclase group of feldspars.
-The expression of this kind of internal twinning is a series of closely spaced parallel lines known as twinning striae that can be seen on cleavage planes when they are reflecting light.
+Parallel-type internal twinning is a series of closely spaced parallel lines known as twinning striae that can be seen on cleavage planes when they are reflecting light.
 Other twinning striae appear as lines on crystal faces of pyrite.